edsml-de1052e8/Big_Data_Analytics/Lecture_Notes/Lecture_3_PCA.md

 The parameter k has to be large enough to allow fitting the data but also small enough to filter out non relevant representational detail.

+NB: When you cut the data, be careful to keep value of k for good accuracy but also good performance in terms of running time.